 Statement of Mission

 wellbeing on campus and assist Gustavus students to achieve their financial goals.
-The mission of the club is to enhance student learning and engagement in finance, in addition to assist them in taking care of their personal financial wellness in such a manner that enables them to be prepared to handle any financial challenges that may arise.
+The mission of the club is to enhance student learning and engagement in finance, in addition to assisting them in career development and opportunities within the scope of finance.

 A. Financial Education

 Develop financial tools and create resources to promote financial education on campus. that will assist individuals in making informed financial decisions that will ultimately secure their personal financial position.

 Organize events and activities through speaker presentations, field trips, meetings, and social interaction.